skip to main content

 Housing Requirements for Lower-Income Households

-The findings suggested England required more ambitious targets across the board.
-They indicated Wales would benefit from more investment in affordable housing.
 For Scotland, there were more nuanced findings, indicating that care should be exercised about the total housing volume target because of issues of low demand and housing surplus in some areas.

 Subsequent updates have provided insights into housing supply requirements.

-Leveraging Zoopla data
+Using Zoopla data

 “I believed that Zoopla listings could give a fuller and more live picture of actual market rent levels and scale of the sector than the official Valuation Office Agency published statistics, so I combined the two sources for these variables within my modelling work.”